ONLINE APPLICATIONS ARE CURRENTLY UNAVAILABLE. YOU MUST SUBMIT A PAPER APPLICATION.

 The Minnesota Jurisprudence Examination is a 50-question open book examination on the laws and rules governing the practice of veterinary medicine in Minnesota.
+An applicant is eligible to take the Jurisprudence examination when all other requirements for licensure have been submitted, including a passing score on the NAVLE examination.
+There is a two-hour time limit for taking the exam.
 The jurisprudence exam will be given to Minnesota senior students at the College of Veterinary Medicine in March and April.
 For licensure applicants residing in other states, individual arrangements will be made for taking the exam at the Board Office or by mail.
 Passing score for the jurisprudence exam is 90%.

 If you require special test accommodations because of a disability, please contact the Board Office 30 days prior to the application deadline.